GetMeCoding Picture of College Freshman Moving

 Red Flag Time

 By Mid-Fall (October) find out if they know their professors names.
 If they don’t, this is a major red flag.
 Remember, professors run the classroom.
 They are human beings who have lives plus they teach because they like the interaction with students.
 I always welcomed conversations with students after class.
-Some of my best conversations occurred with students as reflected on the talk that day.
+Some of my best conversations occurred with students as we reflected on the talk that day.
 More importantly when they encountered problems and needed help, I was more than happy to lend a hand in some way.
 An extension for a paper, simple advice, or just being there to listen.

 #4 Connect and Get Involved